apache/flink-kubernetes-operator/README.md

 ```

 ## How to Run
-* Make Sure that FlinkApplication Custom Resource Definition is already applied onto the cluster.
+* Make Sure that `FlinkDeployment` Custom Resource Definition is already applied onto the cluster.
 If not, issue the following commands to apply:
 ```
-k apply -f target/classes/META-INF/fabric8/flinkapplications.flink.io-v1.yml
+k apply -f target/classes/META-INF/fabric8/flindeployments.flink.io-v1.yml
 ```
 * (Optional) Build Docker Image
 ```